GitMje/gitmje.github.io/_posts/2020-11-25-ado-auditing.md

 ![ado-audit-7](/assets/2020-11-25-ado-auditing/ado-audit-7.png)

 Here is the [full list of possible Areas](https://docs.microsoft.com/en-us/azure/devops/organizations/audit/azure-devops-auditing?view=azure-devops&tabs=preview-page#areas){:target="_blank"}.
-An especially useful area is the `Pipelines` and `Releases` areas.
+An especially useful area is the `Pipelines` and `Release` areas.
 In future blog posts, I will document my current use of these areas.